csmizzle/netrunner/README.md

 let's run on some networks

 ---
-NetFrames will be a very important piece of netrunner, giving upstream access to the flexibility of Pandas DataFrames and the downstream power to NetworkX Graph analytics in a concise API.
+NetFrames are essential to netrunner, giving upstream access to the flexibility of Pandas DataFrames and the downstream power to NetworkX Graph analytics in a concise API.
 Netrunner allows you to quickly construct complex, multi-relational networks from columnar data.

 ---